Join the cause. Make your voice heard. Create Real Change.

 - And if you are a current or past Loaned Executive, you're definitely an advocate.

 United Way’s public policy priorities are focused on improving our community’s education, health and financial stability.
-We partner on a state-wide 2014 Florida United Way Consensus Legislative Agenda– which represents the collective voice of 32 local United Ways in Florida and the United Way of Florida.
+We partner on a state-wide 2022 UWOF Consensus Agenda.pdf– which represents the collective voice of 32 local United Ways in Florida and the United Way of Florida.
 We also work with United Way Worldwide on key federal issues.
-Following are our public policy priorities:
+The following are our public policy priorities:

 State legislative priorities: